How Many Mock Interviews Do You Need? Until They're Boring.

 The state you're trying to reach isn't confidence.
 It's cognitive availability.
 Your working memory, undivided by format anxiety, on the actual problem in front of you.

 One mock interview is a start.
 It tells you what the format feels like.
 But you leave the first one still processing the format itself.
 You leave the fifteenth knowing the format well enough that you've stopped processing it.
 That's the difference.
 Not inspirational.
-Just repetition doing what repetition does.
-Boring, effective, necessary.
+Just repetition, doing what repetition does.

 If you want to see where your performance layer currently stands, mock interview practice explains what to look for in feedback.
+The hidden coding interview rubric breaks down the signals interviewers actually score beyond your code.
 If the pressure response is what you're fighting, coding interview anxiety goes deeper into why calm isn't the right target.
 And if you're still grinding problems in silence, you might be practicing LeetCode wrong in ways that compound the problem.

 Further Reading